Secrets store connector¶

 This means that even if the outer connector is written to expect these secrets in its connection object, they do not need to be stored in the connection object (ie in the configuration document or in the metadata store) but will be placed in the right fields by the ConnectorBroker.

 The picture below shows a practical example of using the secrets store connector.
-It is embedded in an integration connector which is deployed in a secured data centre to harvest metadata which is stored in an external cloud service.
+It is embedded in an integration connector which is deployed in a secured data centre to harvest metadata into a metadata repository running in an external cloud service.
 The secrets store connector is initialized with the integration connector, both running in the secured data centre.
 The secrets store connector uses a secrets store located in the secured data centre and managed by the data centre's team.
 The data centre's team has complete control of the secrets that are being used by the integration connector and only the name of the secret is known outside of the secured data centre.

-This pattern can also be used in the Engine Host with Open Discovery Services and governance action services.
+This pattern can also be used in the Engine Host with governance services.

 Raise an issue or comment below